 Section 5.1.
 Caucus Bylaws.

 No later than sixty (60) days after the State Convention, each caucus shall submit any amendments to its bylaws concerning the governance of the caucus to the Executive Committee for approval by a simple majority.
 Each caucus's bylaws shall address its stated purpose, eligibility for membership, voting rules and requirements, leadership positions, duties of said caucus leaders, and procedures for respective bylaw amendments.
 All subsequent amendments made by a caucus to its respective bylaws must also be ratified by the Executive Committee by a simple majority vote.
-All caucus officers must be qualified members of the New York State Young Democrats, as defined by Article II of this Constitution.
+All caucus officers must be regular members of the New York State Young Democrats.
 Upon ratification by the Executive Committee, enforcement and resolution of disputes originating from the governance of the caucuses shall rest upon the Executive Committee with the consultation of the Legal Director.

 Section 6.
 Caucus Benchmarks.

 The New York State Young Democrats shall implement a benchmark system for the caucuses in order to ensure equal representation of votes by the caucuses and the membership of the New York State Young Democrats on the State Executive Committee.
 This shall be done by incorporating the following requirements to be met over the course of two years between conventions by all caucuses: